ludivineConstanti/ludivineConstanti/README.md

 ## Hi world 👋

-I'm a (French) Developer who loves working in an international environment.
+I'm a (French) ✨ AI-augmented ✨ Full Stack Developer who loves working in an international environment.
 I am currently working remotely and using English and German in my daily life.

 [🖼️ Portfolio](https://lu-di.dev/)